← BACK TO MAP

 A historic peace deal was signed between the Colombian government and FARC in 2016.
 However, a significant dissident faction (EMC) rejected the deal and has continued armed operations, particularly in border regions.
 The ELN did not sign the deal.

-President Gustavo Petro's "Total Peace" policy attempted to negotiate simultaneously with ELN, EMC, and criminal organizations.
-Talks with ELN collapsed in 2025.
-EMC has expanded operations in southern Colombia, the Pacific coast, and border regions with Venezuela and Ecuador.
+President Petro's "Total Peace" policy has stalled.
+ELN talks collapsed in 2025; EMC has expanded operations in southern Colombia, the Pacific coast, and Venezuela/Ecuador border regions.
 Both groups have adopted drone warfare.
-Venezuelan Tren de Aragua cartel has expanded into Colombian territory following Venezuela's political crisis.
+Tren de Aragua (Venezuelan criminal organization) has expanded into Colombian territory.

 Regional Hotspots